thomascampagnolo97/sign_language_ML/README.md

 System's features & Improvements
 ------------------

-The main advantage of using SVC, LinearSVC and Random Forest for Sign Language MNIST image classification is:
+The main advantage of using SVC, LinearSVC and Random Forest for classification problems is:

 - Generally good performance.
 These algorithms are known to perform well in classifying structured data.

-However, there are some limitations in using these algorithms.
+However, there are some limitations in using these algorithms for complex image recognition, such as:

 - Manual feature engineering or feature extraction by the user.
 This process can be complex and require specific imaging expertise.
 - Sensitivity to data size and dimensionality.
 Some machine learning algorithms, such as SVC, can be computationally expensive and time-consuming to train on large datasets or high-dimensional data.